powerfulbean/StimRespFlow/README.md

 # StellarBrainwav
-A library to boost the implementation of wave data science application
+A library for boosting the implementation of brain wave data science application
 ### Libraries:
 Numpy, Keras, Struct, etc.